groundlight/python-sdk/docs/docs/getting-started/2-retail-analytics.md

         return None
 ```

-4. Define a function to send the daily log via email:
+4. Define a function to send the daily log via email.
+You will need to customize this for your particular network environment.

 ```python
 def send_email(sender, receiver, subject, body):